WatchOutNewsAgency/wona.github.com/_posts/2021-6-2-insti-elections-your-handbook-to-student-council.md

     <li> Acts as a mediator between the faculty head and the cultural groups.
 Conveys proposals for organizing an event or for funding.</li>
     <li> They also have the responsibility of preparing the Inter-IIT contingent of the institute.</li>
     </ul>
-    General Secretary Cultural Affairs is a usual sight in the  SAC meetings giving reports of the Cultural Council and  making the action plan for organizing “Thomso” or for the Inter-IIT cultural meet.
-In the online semester however both   these events were cancelled, and thus there wasn’t much to do.
     </li><br>
    <li>
     <b>General Secretary (Academic Affairs, UG):</b>